-Starting in 2017, Sahlgrenska Science Park awards the Arvid Carlsson Award every year in September.
+Since 2017, Sahlgrenska Science Park awards the Arvid Carlsson Award every year in connection with Park Annual.
 The aim is to pay tribute to innovation, knowledge and competence in conjunction with good entrepreneurship through an award in Nobel Prize winner Arvid Carlsson’s name.